 5. It helps you grow your business.

 Building your reputation through effective marketing will naturally lead to growth and increased revenue for your business.
-If your offerings are as good as you describe them, you’ll build a loyal base of customers who will spread the word for you!
+If your offerings are as good as you describe them, you’ll build a loyal customer base who will spread the word for you!
 Did you know that new customers discover 85% of small businesses through word-of-mouth marketing?
 It’s basically the best.

 What is Digital Marketing?